thanethomson/passwdgen/README.md

 ## Installation
-To use `passwdgen`, you will need to install either Python 2.7+ or Python 3.5+.
+To use `passwdgen`, you will need to install Python 3.6+.

 ```bash
 > pip install passwdgen